CrayPat is a performance analysis tool offered by Cray for the XC platform. CrayPat has a large feature set.

 This generates a new executable,

 myprogram+pat.
 Run this executable on compute nodes, as you would with the regular executable.
-This will generate a performance data file with the suffix
+This will generate a directory containing performance data files with the

 This commands prints ASCII text report to your terminal and creates files with different suffices,